DonGateley/UWW/README.md

 Babylonians invented zero.
 Let's give it meaning once and for all.

-The reason for calling it CAIN Space is obscure and probably won't last.
+The reason for calling it Cain Space is obscure and probably won't last.
 A rationalization is "CMB As Inertial Name".
 Heavy sigh.